Children of Choba Primary School

 The school follows the Tanzanian Government National Curriculum.
 All the children study English, Kiswahili, Mathematics, Science, Information and Communication Technology (ICT), Vocational Skills and Physical Development and Sports (PDS).
 From Class 3 upwards they also learn History, Geography and Civics.
 The children play football, netball and volleyball and we have an excellent record in inter-school competitions.
 We also teach subjects not on the curriculum such as art, music, drama and debating.

 Our children really love school, and we have no absenteeism except through genuine illness.

-We have 14 highly qualified Primary School teachers, most of whom have degrees or diplomas.
-They have been chosen for their proficiency at English language, their commitment to our school and their enthusiasm for their profession.
+We have 12 mostly young highly motivated Primary School teachers, many of whom are from Pangani District themselves.
+They have been chosen for their proficiency at English language, their commitment to our school and their enthusiasm for the teaching profession.
 Abraham Temu, our Head Teacher, has been with us since the Primary School started in 2009.
-That year he taught 35 children in Class 1 under a coconut tree while we fund-raised and built the first 2 classrooms.
+That year he taught 35 children in Class 1 under a coconut tree while we raised funds to built the first 2 classrooms.

 Education is an on going process, even for our teachers.
 Head Teacher Temu travelled to London in September 2012 and spent 2 weeks on a reciprocal visit at University College School Junior Branch in Hampstead.
 He learned a huge amount in a short time and is now busy putting it all into practice in Choba!